dianixn/Channelformer/README.md

 %%%

-These "critical elements" should be "crucial elements"!!!
-I use overleaf to edit the paper, sometimes I use "replace all" and I replaced "crucial" to "critical" by mistake.
-But "critical" does have a eamning of "important, vital" from dictionary.
+Some "critical" should be "crucial", replace all by mistake.
+But "critical" does have a eamning of "vital" from dictionary.

 %%%